Pelican: Breeding and lifespan

 Pelicans are gregarious and nest colonially.
 Pairs are monogamous for a single season, but the pair bond extends only to the nesting area; mates are independent away from the nest.
 The ground-nesting (white) species have a complex communal courtship involving a group of males chasing a single female in the air, on land, or in the water while pointing, gaping, and thrusting their bills at each other.
 They can finish the process in a day.
 The tree-nesting species have a simpler process in which perched males advertise for females.
 The location of the breeding colony is constrained by the availability of an ample supply of fish to eat, although pelicans can use thermals to soar and commute for hundreds of kilometres daily to fetch food.

 The Australian pelican has two reproductive strategies depending on the local degree of environmental predictability.
 Colonies of tens or hundreds, rarely thousands, of birds breed regularly on small coastal and subcoastal islands where food is seasonally or permanently available.
 In arid inland Australia, especially in the endorheic Lake Eyre basin, pelicans breed opportunistically in very large numbers of up to 50,000 pairs, when irregular major floods, which may be many years apart, fill ephemeral salt lakes and provide large amounts of food for several months before drying out again.

-In all species, copulation takes place at the nest site; it begins shortly after pairing and continues for 3–10 days before egg-laying.
+In all species, copulation takes place at the nest site; it begins shortly after pairing and continues for three to ten days before egg-laying.
 The male brings the nesting material, in ground-nesting species (which may not build a nest) sometimes in the pouch, and in tree-nesting species crosswise in the bill.
 The female then heaps the material up to form a simple structure.